I got a lot of books reviewed. I don’t list the review here or on my Instagram account as this could cause problems with Amazon policies.

 The various pieces are usually short, using a wide variety of poetic forms and schemes (all listed in the back), giving it a playful feel.

 This book would be especially fun for a reader who enjoys looking beyond just the words and their meaning, into the use of structure and form to add extra layers of expression.

 Down the Stone Path by Andie Kirkdale

 Down the Stone Path is a collection of nature-themed and inspirational haiku.

 These haiku are varied, some funny, some uplifting, some darker.
 I found them surprising and fresh, a very enjoyable light read with touches of real depth.

 I’ll be reviewing some of my favorite classics:

 Keeper of Cats by Elizabeth H. Boyer

 Back in the 1980’s, Boyer wrote several short stories about Ketterlings – made cats that were full of mischief and magic.
 This book was the only full length one she wrote using them.
 If you love Norse legends and stories about witches and cats, I think you’ll find this a favorite like I did.

-Sadly only in out of print paperback editions at this time.
+Sadly only it is an out of print paperback at this time.